Aliases for RFC3 Gene

 GeneCards Summary for RFC3 Gene

 RFC3 (Replication Factor C Subunit 3) is a Protein Coding gene.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Homologous DNA Pairing and Strand Exchange and Gastric Cancer Network 2.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and DNA clamp loader activity.
 An important paralog of this gene is RFC4.

 The elongation of primed DNA templates by DNA polymerase delta and epsilon requires the action of the accessory proteins proliferating cell nuclear antigen (PCNA) and activator 1.